Rizwann234/Automated-Download-File-Manager--ADFM--for-Windows/README.md

 ## Instructions

 1 .
-Specify the file path (e.g. C:/users/.../Downloads), WARNING: make sure to not add a forward slash ('/') at the end as the program does this anyway.
+Specify the file path (e.g. C:/users/.../Downloads), **WARNING: make sure to not add a forward slash ('/') at the end as the program does this anyway.**

 Folders will automatically be created and files will be sorted by file type

+Here is an example of what you should expect after the cleaning process takes place :